 Neighborhood character is made up of a variety of elements that give a neighborhood its distinct identity.
 Neighborhood characteristics are not stagnant and will change over time.
 Consideration of neighborhood character will vary by the unique features of a neighborhood and includes its physical attributes that contribute to its sense of place and identity.
 These elements may include, but are not limited to, a neighborhood's land use, urban design, visual resources, and/or historic resources.
-This includes design elements of buildings (mass, scale, materials, setting, and setbacks), parks and open space, provision of City utilities, street grids and connections, and street trees.
+This includes design elements of buildings (mass, scale, materials, setting, and setbacks), parks and open space, land uses and development designs that encourages social interaction, provision of City utilities, street grids and connections, and street trees.